Adult Dual Enrollment

-Adult Dual Enrollment (ADE) allows a student who is completing their high school diploma or equivalent to concurrently enroll into credit classes.
-The eligibility is:
+Adult Dual Enrollment (ADE) allows a student who is completing a high school diploma or the equivalent to concurrently enroll into credit classes.
+Eligible students:

-- Enrolled in a high school diploma or equivalent.
+- Must not have a US or foreign high school diploma or the equivalent,

-- Enroll up to 11 units in credit courses.
+- Can register for up to 11 units in credit courses.

 Adult Dual Enrollment Steps